jdgalviss/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image9] ![alt text][image10]

 These images might present following difficulties to the model:
-* First image: It wasn't taken in front of the sign, but from a different perspective, so the number and the sign shapes are distorted.
+* First image: It presents a circular object behind the sign, whose shape differs from the actual sign.
-* Second image: The sign appears small (it doesn't occupy the whole image).
+* Second image: the little sign under the traffic sign might confuse the classifier.
-* Third image: This class tends to be confused with other classes, since it represents only the general shape of a round traffic sign.
+* Third image: It wasn't taken in front of the sign, but from a different perspective, so the number and the sign shapes are distorted.
-* Fourd image: the littla sign under the traffic sign might confuse the classifier.
+* Fourth image: The sign is rectangular, insted of circular as usual
-* Fifth image: It presents a circular object behind the sign, whose shape differs from the actual sign.
+* Fifth image: It was also taken from a different perspective

 #### 2. Model's predictions